quodlibetor/chef_attributes_dots_vs_spaces/README.md

       4:  end
       5:

-Whereas when using strings the run converges with no warnings, and ends up with an empty password:
+Whereas when using strings my spelling error is *not* caught: the run converges with no warnings, and ends up with an empty password:

     $ kitchen login using_strings
     vagrant@using-strings-ubuntu-1204:~$ cat /etc/admin_config